Puglia Food & Wine

 - 7 breakfasts

-- Tastings at local producers as scheduling allows (wine, cheese, & local products)
+- 1 tasting at local producer as scheduling allows

 - 1 homemade pasta cooking class